TrueCrypt: Version 2.0

 Months later on 7 June 2004, TrueCrypt 2.0 was released.
 The new version contained a different digital signature from that of the original TrueCrypt Team, with the developers now being referred to as "the TrueCrypt Foundation."
 The software license was also changed to the open source GNU General Public License (GPL).
 However, given the wide range of components with differing licenses making up the software, and the contested nature of the legality of the program's release, a few weeks later on 21 June, version 2.1 was released under the original E4M license to avoid potential problems relating to the GPL license.

-Version 2.1a of the software was released on 1 October 2004 on truecrypt.sourceforge.net sub-domain.
+Version 2.1a of the software was released on 1 October 2004 on truecrypt.sourceforge.net subdomain.
 By May 2005, the original TrueCrypt website returned and truecrypt.sourceforge.net redirected visitors to truecrypt.org.

 End of life announcement

-On 28 May 2014, the TrueCrypt official website, truecrypt.org, began redirecting visitors to truecrypt.sourceforge.net with a HTTP 301 "Moved Permanently" status, which warned that the software may contain unfixed security issues, and that development of TrueCrypt was ended in May 2014, following Windows XP's end of support.
+On 28 May 2014, the TrueCrypt official website, truecrypt.org, began redirecting visitors to truecrypt.sourceforge.net with a HTTP 301 "Moved Permanently" status, which warned that the software may contain unfixed security issues, and that development of TrueCrypt was discontinued in May 2014, following Windows XP's end of support.
 The message noted that more recent versions of Windows have built-in support for disk encryption using BitLocker, and that Linux and OS X had similar built-in solutions, which the message states renders TrueCrypt unnecessary.
 The page recommends any data encrypted by TrueCrypt be migrated to other encryption setups and offered instructions on moving to BitLocker.
 The SourceForge project page for the software at sourceforge.net/truecrypt was updated to display the same initial message, and the status was changed to "inactive".
 The page also announced a new software version, 7.2, which only allows decryption.

 Initially, the authenticity of the announcement and new software was questioned.
 Multiple theories attempting to explain the reason behind the announcement arose throughout the tech community.

 Shortly after the end of life announcement of TrueCrypt, Gibson Research Corporation posted an announcement titled "Yes...
-TrueCrypt is still safe to use" and a Final Release Repository to host the last official non-crippled version 7.1a of TrueCrypt.
+TrueCrypt is still safe to use" and a final release repository to host the last official non-crippled version 7.1a of TrueCrypt.
 They no longer host the final release repository as of 2022.

-Truecrypt.org has been excluded from the Internet Archive Wayback Machine.
-The exclusion policy says they will exclude pages at the site owner's request.